3 Kansas City, Missouri, cops shot; gunman killed in standoff with police, officials say

 The Star reported the suspect was wanted in the shooting of a UMKC student during a robbery.

+As Fox News reported, a stick-up man shot and killed Sharath Koppu, a 25-year-old graduate student at the University of Missouri in Kansas City, in the back at J’s Fish and Chicken Market in Kansas City July 6 as Koppu tried to run away.

-Officers with rifles blocked off the area around where the shooting unfolded.
+Officers with rifles blocked off the area around where Sunday's shooting unfolded.

 The Star reported that worshippers at the United Believers Community Church were urged to leave the area as soon as possible.